aeon-toolkit/aeon/README.md

 `aeon` is an open-source toolkit for time series machine learning.
- Fully compatible with [scikit-learn](https://scikit-learn.org), it brings together the latest machine learning methods alongside a wide range of classical approaches for tasks such as forecasting and classification.
+ Fully compatible with [scikit-learn](https://scikit-learn.org), it brings together the latest machine learning methods alongside a wide range of classical approaches for tasks such as forecasting, clustering, and classification.

-Our goal is to offer a comprehensive collection of time series algorithms — from cutting-edge research to established techniques — with efficient implementations powered by Numba.
-We also integrate with other time series libraries, creating a unified framework for exploring, comparing, and applying different algorithms.
+Our goal is to provide a comprehensive collection of state-of-the-art time series algorithms, with efficient implementations powered by `numba`, and to promote reproducible research in the field of time series machine learning.

 The latest `aeon` release is `v1.2.0`.
 You can view the full changelog [here](https://www.aeon-toolkit.org/en/stable/changelog.html).